comdex-official/locking-contract/docs/EXECUTE.md

 }
 ```

-Incentivise users to vote for a specific extended pair, by bribing the said pair.
+Incentivise users to vote for a specific extended pair, by providing them external incentives the said pair.

 * `proposal_id` - Unique proposal ID of an active proposal.
 * `extended_pair` - Unique ID of the extended pair to bribe.

-## ClaimReward
+## Claim Rewards

 ```rust
 ClaimReward {